shoeheng/dbmle/dbmle-pkg/README.md

-dbmle
+`dbmle`
 ================

-Design-based maximum likelihood estimation (MLE) for identifying the joint distribution of always-takers, compliers, defiers, and never-takers from randomization assignment (Z) and takeup (D) data.
+This pakcage provides a design-based maximum likelihood estimation (MLE) for estimating the number of always takers, compliers, defiers, and never takers in an experiment using from binary intervention and outcome data.

-This package provides a design-based framework for estimating latent response type distributions in experiments with binary assignment and takeup.
 It supports both aggregated 2×2 count data and individual-level observations.
 Note that this design-based likelihood works only for experiments using a Bernoulli randomized design or a completely randomized design.

 ----------------------------------------------------------------------
 Installation